Python-GIS-book/site/source/part1/chapter-02/md/01-lists-and-indices.md

 - `demo_list.pop(index)`: Will remove the item at index `index` from the list `demo_list`

-If we would instead like to add a few more stations to the `station_names` list, we can type `station_names.append('List item to add')`, where `'List item to add'` would be the text that would be added as a new item in the list in this example.
+If we would instead like to add a few more stations to the `station_names` list, we can type `station_names.append('List item to add')`, where `'List item to add'` would be the text, for example, that would be added as a new item in the list.
 Let's add two values to our `list`: `'Helsinki lighthouse'` and `'Helsinki Malmi airfield'` and check the list contents after this.

 ```python
 station_names.append("Helsinki lighthouse")